SailPoint Technologies (NYSE:SAIL) Issues Q1 2022 Earnings Guidance

 SailPoint Technologies (NYSE:SAIL – Get Rating) updated its first quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $-0.110-$-0.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.050.
 The company issued revenue guidance of $110.50 million-$112.50 million, compared to the consensus revenue estimate of $108.12 million.SailPoint Technologies also updated its FY 2022 guidance to $-0.290-$-0.230 EPS.

-In other news, insider Matt Mills sold 6,231 shares of SailPoint Technologies stock in a transaction that occurred on Monday, January 10th.
-The stock was sold at an average price of $43.02, for a total value of $268,057.62.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Tracey Newell sold 1,750 shares of SailPoint Technologies stock in a transaction that occurred on Tuesday, March 1st.
-The stock was sold at an average price of $44.51, for a total value of $77,892.50.
+In other news, General Counsel Christopher Schmitt sold 3,336 shares of the firm’s stock in a transaction on Tuesday, January 18th.
+The stock was sold at an average price of $41.15, for a total transaction of $137,276.40.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, insider Matt Mills sold 4,063 shares of the firm’s stock in a transaction on Wednesday, March 2nd.
+The shares were sold at an average price of $44.90, for a total value of $182,428.70.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 108,976 shares of company stock valued at $4,468,919.
-2.40% of the stock is owned by insiders.
+Over the last quarter, insiders have sold 108,976 shares of company stock valued at $4,468,919.
+Company insiders own 2.00% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Advisors Asset Management Inc. lifted its holdings in shares of SailPoint Technologies by 271.6% in the 4th quarter.
-Advisors Asset Management Inc. now owns 3,493 shares of the company’s stock worth $169,000 after purchasing an additional 2,553 shares during the last quarter.
-Comerica Bank lifted its holdings in shares of SailPoint Technologies by 67.6% in the 4th quarter.
-Comerica Bank now owns 70,492 shares of the company’s stock worth $2,584,000 after purchasing an additional 28,420 shares during the last quarter.
-Amalgamated Bank lifted its holdings in shares of SailPoint Technologies by 0.6% in the 4th quarter.
-Amalgamated Bank now owns 66,110 shares of the company’s stock worth $3,196,000 after purchasing an additional 423 shares during the last quarter.
-Weiss Multi Strategy Advisers LLC lifted its holdings in shares of SailPoint Technologies by 372.0% in the 4th quarter.
-Weiss Multi Strategy Advisers LLC now owns 70,000 shares of the company’s stock worth $3,384,000 after purchasing an additional 55,168 shares during the last quarter.
-Finally, Marshall Wace LLP bought a new stake in shares of SailPoint Technologies in the 4th quarter worth approximately $3,550,000.
+Several large investors have recently added to or reduced their stakes in SAIL.
+Advisors Asset Management Inc. boosted its position in shares of SailPoint Technologies by 271.6% in the 4th quarter.
+Advisors Asset Management Inc. now owns 3,493 shares of the company’s stock valued at $169,000 after purchasing an additional 2,553 shares during the period.
+Comerica Bank boosted its position in shares of SailPoint Technologies by 67.6% in the 4th quarter.
+Comerica Bank now owns 70,492 shares of the company’s stock valued at $2,584,000 after purchasing an additional 28,420 shares during the period.
+Amalgamated Bank boosted its position in shares of SailPoint Technologies by 0.6% in the 4th quarter.
+Amalgamated Bank now owns 66,110 shares of the company’s stock valued at $3,196,000 after purchasing an additional 423 shares during the period.
+Weiss Multi Strategy Advisers LLC boosted its position in shares of SailPoint Technologies by 372.0% in the 4th quarter.
+Weiss Multi Strategy Advisers LLC now owns 70,000 shares of the company’s stock valued at $3,384,000 after purchasing an additional 55,168 shares during the period.
+Finally, Marshall Wace LLP acquired a new position in shares of SailPoint Technologies in the 4th quarter valued at $3,550,000.

 SailPoint Technologies Holdings, Inc provides enterprise identity security solutions in the United States, Europe, the Middle East, Africa, and internationally.
 The company offers software as a service (SaaS) and software platforms, which provide organizations visibility and the intelligence required to empower users and manage their access to systems, applications, and data across hybrid information technology environments, spanning on-premises, cloud and mobile applications, and file storage platforms.